hackages/hackjam-node-uber/README.md

 It's free as long as you make under 2500 requests/day.

-Then you're gonna need `ngrok`, if you're on OSX and have `homebrew` installed you can just do `brew install ngrok` otherwise you can download it from [https://ngrok.com/](https://ngrok.com/)
+Then you're gonna need `ngrok`, if you're on OSX and have `homebrew` installed you can just do `brew cask install ngrok` otherwise you can download it from [https://ngrok.com/](https://ngrok.com/)

 The next tool you need is [Postman](https://www.getpostman.com/).
 This tool is used to test APIs.